-- respectful, supportive relationships among and between students, teachers and parents are evident - social, emotional and ethical development is an integral part of the classroom program - students are able to construct deep understandings of broad concepts and principles through an active process of exploration, discovery, and application.
+- Respectful, supportive relationships among and between students, teachers, and parents are evident. - Social, emotional, and ethical development are integral parts of the classroom program. - Students are able to construct deep understandings of broad concepts and principles through an active process of exploration, discovery, and application. - Frequent opportunities for students to exercise their voice, choice, influence, and responsible independence

-- frequent opportunities for students to exercise their voice, choice, influence, and responsible independence. - frequent opportunities for collaboration and social interaction. - meets students basic needs (e.g., safety, autonomy, belonging, competence, usefulness, fun and pleasure), rather than controlling students with extrinsic motivators (e.g., rewards and punishment).
+- Frequent opportunities for collaboration and social interaction - Meets students basic needs (e.g., safety, autonomy, belonging, competence, usefulness, fun, and pleasure), rather than controlling students with extrinsic motivators (e.g., rewards and punishment)